The term is a combination of the word “chorea” and the word “athetosis.”

 There are also congenital forms of choreoathetosis.

-Severe choreoathetosis is a complication in up to 10% of children with congenital heart disease after cardiopulmonary bypass surgery and profound hypothermia.
+Severe choreoathetosis is a complication in 10% of children with congenital heart disease after cardiopulmonary bypass surgery and profound hypothermia.

 Profound hypothermia and circulatory arrest are not essential factors in pathophysiology, but they are often associated.